 2. Walrus Audio Julia Analog Chorus Vibrato V2 (900-1011V2)

-The Walrus Audio analog chorus pedal is one that comes with all the necessary features, and guess what?
+The Walrus Audio analog chorus pedal comes with all the necessary features, and guess what?
 It also comes with many in-built chorus tones.
-Apart from the depth and regular speed controls, the Walrus Audio analog chorus pedal comes with a delay regulator, ensuring that users activate a central delay time for the low-frequency oscillating effect to modulate for several vibration amounts.
+Apart from the depth and normal speed controls, the Walrus Audio analog chorus pedal comes with a delay regulator, ensuring that users activate a central delay time for the low-frequency oscillating effect to modulate for several vibration amounts.

-Having a d-c-v controller is also another unique feature of this chorus pedal, and the function of the d-c-v controller is altering the wet and dry range signals using its level knob.
+Having a dc-v controller is another unique feature of this chorus pedal, and the function of the dc-v controller is altering the wet and dry range signals using its level knob.
 In addition, there is also a waveform knob used for fine-tuning the regulator to achieve triangle-shaped sine and waves.

 Like we said earlier, this chorus pedal comes with all necessary features, and all of these features are enclosed in a box with a surreal design.
 This fully analog drive features a vibrato with advanced control features, visual LED feedback, drag management, and wave change.
 However, its analog circuit is a bit noisy.